Shift vector sign reversal in the Alcubierre warp drive spacetime geometry and nonlinear Burgers-type dynamics: Alcubierre WD spacetime

 Alcubierre \cite{Alcubierre1994} proposed a propulsion mechanism based on the 3+1 spacetime formalism that is theoretically capable of transporting mass particles at superluminal speeds if they are inside a spacetime distortion.
-Inspired by science fiction literature, he named this propulsion system as \textit{warp drive} (WD), and its correspondent spacetime distortion can be similarly called \textit{warp bubble} (WB).
+Inspired by science fiction literature, he named this propulsion system WD, and its corresponding spacetime distortion can be similarly called WB.

 The counterpart spacetime metric for the \textit{Alcubierre WD geometry} is as follows \cite{Alcubierre1994},